Preface

 Now we can calculate, the m (slope):

-Now you can see how easy it is to write down the equation in tabular spreadsheet form.
+With tabular calculation in a spreadsheet, you can arrive at the exact same equation.
+Now you can see how easy it is, to write down the equation in tabular spreadsheet form.

 Tabular Calculation